Rosthouse/MyWayToYou/README.md

 MyWayToYou
 ==========

-This is a javascript game engine that I made to explore the possibilities and limitations of HTML5
+This is a javascript game engine that I made to explore the possibilities and limitations of HTML5.

+For this engine, no external javascript libraries were used (Not even jQuery).

 Installation
 ------------